MaddTheSane/xoxsrc/xoxsrc/README.md

 # Concepts

 A game under Xox is defined as a scenario that describes to the engine how the game is to be created.
 The engine loads the scenario, then queries it (via the protocol defined in scenario.h) as to what objects are required by the specific game.
-The game objects, which typically resemble sprites, are cusomized subclasses of Actor, which is a class that implements generic sprite behavior of drawing, movement, animation, and collision detection.
+The game objects, which typically resemble sprites, are customized subclasses of Actor, which is a class that implements generic sprite behavior of drawing, movement, animation, and collision detection.
 An actor subclass may specify a custom image, animation rate, etc, and it may extend the provided methods to provide (for example) custom movement behavior in order to follow another object.

 The engine initially queries the scenario on how to create level 1.
 The concept of a level can be very abstract; a game may only have one level.
 The scenario responds by telling the Actor Manager that it would like so many objects of various Actor subclasses for the current level.
 The Actor Manager instantiates or reuses the appropriate actors and sets them into motion.
 Since Actors know how to do their own thing, the scenario need not be directly involved with game management.
 However, the scenario can be informed of each animation step, which it may find useful to create additional actors at specified times.
 Furthermore, the scenario is informed of every key press, so it can take game-specific action (like forwarding the keys to the appropriate actors) and the scenario is informed of the employment and retirement of every actor (useful, for example, for tracking object deaths as a result of collisions.)